moiri/lol_team/README.md

 The game is assumed to be from *myTeam* if
  * the ID does not match a game from one of the *otherTeams*
- * the *myTeam* join date of the summoner we are currently investigating the history is lower than the game creation date
+ * the *myTeam* join date of the summoner of which we are currently investigating the history is lower than the game creation date
  * one team of the game consist fully of players from the roster of *myTeam*

 This approach is not perfect because